 Normally, a mountain bicycle tires must be replaced after 2000 – 5000 miles, depending on the tire’s model.
 The premium tire model may extend this replacement range, but the general tire should be looked and replaced in every 2000 miles of riding.
 The good tire’s condition will keep you safe and helps you out of stranded on the remote trail.

-For any cycle enthusiastic, mountain bike tires are a big deal.
+For any cycle enthusiastic, MTB Tires are a big deal.
 The tire quality can create a huge difference for your riding.
 A great (and proper) tire bring you a heaven while a wrong one down you to hell.

 But there appear to be so many tire models in the market and you have no idea where to start, so this article is definitely your.
 Just Not Sports did survey the most popular bikes in the world, listen a hundred of comments and reviews, to gather the wisdom of the crowd within this writing.